 1220 Stanton Lebanon Rd, Lebanon; 908-236-6355

 At Voorhees State Park, there’s more than just hiking available for wilderness explorers.
-Grills and picnic areas can be reserved for a $125 fee for NJ residents.
-Campgrounds open annually from April 1 through October 31, for $20 per night for NJ residents.
+Grills and picnic areas can be reserved.
+Campgrounds open annually from April through October.

 251 County Rd.
 Route 513, Glen Gardner; 908-638-8572